 Hotels can be a very convenient way to lodge while travelling in Italy, there are so many to choose from which can be an overwhelming task in itself - however they do usually provide that expected standard of quality & luxury.
+Italy hotel numbers are quite plentiful - about 33,000 to choose from and the most popular ones are 3 and 4 star rating when it comes to comfort but also affordability.
 When picking a hotel in Italy that perfectly suits your vacation needs, you may want to consider a few deciding factors such as location, view, room size, price, accessibility and so on.

 Location is very important, especially if you want to be in proximity of tours & activities.
 Being submerged in local culture in a great neighbourhood, with cool restaurants & shops can make a good vacation into a great one.